The Generalized Second Law implies a Quantum Singularity Theorem: The Second Law of Thermodynamics

 In order to see entropy increasing, we have to move to the coarse-grained picture.
 This picture can be motivated by taking a more realistic view of our ability to calculate the state at a time $t$ from the initial conditions.
 If you are a Laplace's Calculator with a full understanding of the laws of nature and an infinite calculational capacity, you might well use Eq. (\ref{unitary}) to determine $\rho(t)$.
 But the universe contains many complex systems for which I at any rate would be unable to specify $U$.
 Given my ignorance of the exact dynamics of the universe, I cannot fully know what $\rho(t)$ is, even if I know the initial state $\rho(t_0)$.
 The best I can do is rely on the things I do know about the dynamics to produce my best guess as to what I think the state is---call this $\tilde{\rho}(t)$.
 Since I know that the dynamics are unitary, but I do not know the exact unitary laws of physics, I ought to be able to model my ignorance as a probability distribution over the space of possible unitary processes $U$.
 This implies that I must be more uncertain about the universe at time $t$ than a Laplace's Calculator would be, so

+(This equation follows from the fact that entropy is a convex function, which was first proven for quantum systems by Delbr\"uck and Moli\`ere \cite{convex}.
+The Appendix provides another proof following the methods of Uhlmann \cite{Uhlmann}.)

-For a proof of this fact, see the Appendix.
-This shows that the entropy at any time must be greater than the entropy of the initial state.
+Eq. (\ref{inc}) shows that the entropy at any time must be greater than the entropy of the initial state.
 This does not quite prove the OSL, because it is not yet shown whether

 It might be, for example, that the history of the universe from $t_0$ to $t_1$ consists of some complex, calculationally intractable process, but the history of the universe from $t_1$ to $t_2$ consists of an exact reverse of that process.
 Then the entropy would increase at first and then decrease again later.
 In order to get the OSL, we need to know that this sort of thing does not happen in the real world, i.e. the complex processes which lead us to approximate the state of the universe with $\tilde{\rho}$ really are irreversible processes.
 Another way of putting this is that once we evolve from $\rho(t_0)$ to $\tilde{\rho}(t_1)$, it must be possible to use $\tilde{\rho}(t_1)$ as a new initial condition for purposes of determining $\tilde{\rho}(t_2)$.